 Brian's shopping spree with his parents is invented, but I do have fond memories of a shopping trip with my mother when I was a teenager, during which she unexpectedly bought me both the dresses I liked, vs. just one.
 And one time in my life, in a Denver department store, I received personal attention like that afforded Brian.
 It was quite a treat.
 Then I got too fat to wear the lovely and expensive clothes I bought, sigh.

 J. never gave me any present as expensive as Elizabeth's jade elephant pendant, but I like and still treasure the two small presents he did give me, a pair of silver earrings and a little wooden bear.
-The latter now sits in my study.

-The childhood trauma stuff here - buying the pitcher and glasses to go with the newly painted dining room and then watching them get ignored and broken - is all too real.
+The childhood trauma stuff here—buying the pitcher and glasses to go with the newly painted dining room and then watching them get ignored and broken—is all too real.
 This was a very tough section to write, but also cathartic.
-Art can definitely help one exorcise one's demons - or if not that, then at least it can help dilute the poison.
+Art can definitely help one exorcise one's demons—or if not that, then at least it can help dilute the poison.

 Ch.
 17 - Donnie's recital

 Although I can't remember the name of the real place, David and I did go to a few student recitals at Indiana University in an auditorium something like the one described here.
-In fact, we went to "Donnie's" Master's piano recital, which was terrific.
+In fact, we went to "Donnie's" master's piano recital, which was terrific.
 I don't know what she played, though.
-Wayne Templeman, a well-known Denver cellist, helped me with this section of the book.
+Wayne Templeman, a Denver cellist, helped me with this section of the book.
 He suggested numerous possible recital pieces, which I then listened to on records borrowed from the Auraria Library.
 I selected my favorite pieces and used them in the story.
 Of course all the material here having to do with Brian and Donnie is total fiction.

 The flutist Annette is an invention.
 The flutists I've known in real life were very different sorts of women.